 Complaints & Grievance Procedure

 Brentwood Trampoline Club takes seriously its responsibilities towards members and visitors in ensuring that it provides a safe and equitable environment for all.
-It adopts transparent policies that are developed in line with British Gymnastics guidelines and welcomes constructive interaction with members and others.
+The club has adopted transparent policies developed in line with British Gymnastics guidelines; it welcomes constructive interaction with members and others.
 Notwithstanding this it recognises that on occasions individuals may wish to register a complaint or grievance and, in such cases, it will follow this procedure.

-It is club policy that this procedure will be adopted in a manner so as to make those wishing to register a complaint or grievance to feel they may do so safe in the knowledge it will be dealt with fairly and that they should feel free to raise their concerns without fear of victimisation or reprisal.
+If you register a complaint or grievance you should do so safe in the knowledge that it will be dealt with fairly; they should feel free to raise their concerns without fear of victimisation or reprisal.

-It is further considered to be appropriate that wherever possible such matters should be dealt with amicably within the club itself, preferably bilaterally between the aggrieved party and the person believed by them to be the cause of the issue or concern.
-It accepts that in some circumstances this may be considered to be inappropriate in which case the matter may be referred to another party within the club.
+Wherever possible, such matters should be dealt with amicably within the club itself, preferably bilaterally between the aggrieved party and the person believed by them to be the cause of the issue or concern.
+The club accepts that in some circumstances this may be considered to be inappropriate in which case the matter may be referred to another party within the club.

 Although club members are asked to follow this policy BG members are always free to pursue a complaint directly through the BG processes should they consider it appropriate to do so.

 Rather than allowing an issue or concern to fester it is strongly advised that any person suffering a grievance should raise it promptly as soon as the issue manifests itself.
 It is anticipated that the following stages be followed in sequence although it is understood that in some circumstances the first stage may be omitted where the aggrieved party considers it to be inappropriate or potentially inflammatory.

 This stage applies only to grievances against club officials; under no circumstances ought members air grievances with or against other members other than directly with club officials.